adamfowleruk/mljs/planning.md

    - getWidget by name (so you can programmatically add settings after load)
    - getContext (could be done via widget optionally too)
    - addLoadedListener (so you can programmatically add settings after load)
+   - addSupportedWidgets() - so you can add widgets allowed to workplaceadmin after load
    - 'app level' settings - configured search options
   - IN PROGRESS Widgets: Add Drag and Drop support to widgets.js
    - DONE DND pure Test page in mldbwebtest roxy project